MarcoLassandro/bioinformatic_project/README.md

 All the experiments have been run in a COLAB environment with a GPU/TPU accelerator, the ipynb files contains also a cell with all the required library needed to run properly the code;

 In order to run properly the ipynb related to the MMNN models the files "best_models_{region}_{TPM}_cnn.csv" and "best_models_{region}_{TPM}_ffnn.csv" need to be loaded on the environment.

+The "Data visualisation and performance visualisation" contains a visualisation of the data and the performances achieved at each task and a comparison of the results obtained validated by the Wilcoxon test.